zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

     <details>

-    <summary>Click here for details about validating an existing PassTicket for ACF2.</summary>
+    <summary>Click here for command details about validating an existing PassTicket for ACF2.</summary>

     In your ESM command line interface or other security environment, execute the following commands: